How to Write a Competitive CV for Your LLM Application: Stanford's Approach

-Step 1:
+Step 1: decide what to include

 In Step 2, organize the information you decided to communicate under descriptive headings that summarize your experiences.
+Descriptive headings help draw attention to the information you want to highlight.

-Examples of descriptive headings are:
+Examples of descriptive headings include:

 - Education